REDESIGNING SALESFORCE'S FLOW BUILDER

 Accessibility Changes & Requirements

-While the code changes were straightforward, they needed to be implemented across the entire codebase.
-I had to carefully map out and test every node and connector variation to ensure consistent behavior throughout the application.
+While the code changes were straightforward, implementation required careful mapping and testing across every node and connector variation to ensure consistent behavior and WCAG 2.1 compliant color contrast throughout the entire codebase.

 These changes came together in the Salesforce Summer 2023 release.
-The Flow Builder updates were spotlighted in multiple blogs and roundups, consistently ranking as one of the top features of that release.
+The Flow Builder canvas enhancements were featured in multiple blogs and roundups, consistently ranking as one of the top features of that release.

 See Next